top of page

 Children

 Depending on the individual, counselling theories may be used alongside work with the horses.
-EFT can support:
+Equine Facilitated Therapy can support:

 Abuse victims